RWS/dd-webapp-custom-examples/docs/customizing/Change-the-skin.md

 ## Starting the application in debug mode

-Before I can start let's install all npm packages by running following command in the terminal:
+Before you start, install all npm packages by running the following command in the terminal:

 ```bash
 cd gui